 Mr. Berg, the language arts nerd

-To highlight the challenges that people with dysgraphia face with reading, I am listing some information here to help people better understand dyslexia, as well as providing some resources below:
+To highlight the challenges that people with dyslexia face with reading, I am listing some information here to help people better understand dyslexia, as well as providing some resources below:

 - What Is Dyslexia? – Kelli Sandman-Hurley on TED Ed

-- This Is What Reading Is Like If You Have Dyslexia – CNN (This simulation is not truly accurate, but it does provide a reading challenge that will slow down typical readers and which requires more effort, which is still valuable in helping others develop empathy for dyslexic readers.
-At the end, it is noted that the simulation is too easy, as the first and last letters of the long words are kept stable.
+- This Is What Reading Is Like If You Have Dyslexia – CNN (This simulation is not necessarily accurate, but it does provide a reading challenge that will slow down typical readers, as it requires more effort, which is still valuable in helping others develop empathy for dyslexic readers.
+At the end of the article, it is noted that the simulation is too easy, as the first and last letters of the long words are kept stable.

 - Dyslexia Explained Ebook – Nessy (update: more reports say 1 in 5 are impacted with dyslexia; moreover, dyslexia is often accompanied with ADHD)

 - Misunderstood Minds – PBS